What Is Financial Literacy — Explained Simply for Beginners

 The U.S. Securities and Exchange Commission's Office of Investor Education and Advocacy maintains free resources explaining how investments work in plain English, specifically because the SEC has found that investor losses frequently trace back to a lack of basic understanding rather than bad luck.

-If you are starting from the foundations and want to keep going, our companion piece on personal finance basics everyone should know covers the next layer of concepts.
+If you're starting from the foundations and want to keep going, our companion piece on personal finance basics everyone should know covers the next layer of concepts.
 From there, what net worth actually is and how inflation works in everyday terms are two natural next reads.

 Frequently asked questions